gvwilson/sensibleadventures/cloudherd/cloudherd.md

 rumors.

 "Does that mean the king's men are going to come looking for you?"
-Grappa Gas demanded, ignoring Indy's insistent clapping for order.
+Grappa Gas demanded, ignoring Indy's insistent clapping for order and the scowl that had returned to his son's face.
 "Because if they do, these walls won't keep 'em out for long."

 The tiger's tail twitched.
 "I did not come to your village for its walls, honored.
 My companions need help, and you are their only hope.
 If you are